 Whether to redirect to a specific URL when the form is submitted.

-The name of the honeypot field to trap bots.
+The name of the hidden honeypot field to trap bots.

-In case your forms has reCAPTCHA protection enabled, enter the reCAPTCHA secret here to enable verification.
+In case your form has reCAPTCHA protection enabled, enter the reCAPTCHA secret here to enable verification.

 Managing form submissions